Alexander-Cardona-Herrera/holbertonschool-zero_day/README.md

 This Repository is about the basics of coding on console, using a remote machine and vagrant for the use of a console that let us use git and github and the commands of the text editors VI/VIM and EMACS

+*Adding a line for one of the projects*